olgibbons/olgibbons/README.md

 - 👋 Hi, I’m @olgibbons
 - 👀 I’m interested in everything, but particularly films, TV and games.
 I have a bsc in physics, a masters in screenwriting and, more recently, completed the Le Wagon data science course.
-- 🌱 I’m currently working for Register Dynamics on the Bacalhau project.
+- 🌱 I’m currently working for Genomics England.
 - 📫 How to reach me: al@register-dynamics.co.uk
                    or gibbonsdatascience@gmail.com